-Baroness Manningham-Buller LG, DCB, was the head of Britain's Security Service (MI5) from 2002 to 2007 and later as Chair of the Wellcome Trust from 2015 to 2021.
+Baroness Manningham-Buller LG, DCB, FRS, was the head of Britain's Security Service (MI5) from 2002 to 2007 and later as Chair of the Wellcome Trust from 2015 to 2021.
 Her leadership spanned critical periods, from counterterrorism to global health crises.

 Baroness Manningham-Buller's two decades of leadership across different organisations highlight the commonalities in managing unpredictability and safeguarding millions.
 She stresses the need for leaders to adapt to evolving stakeholder demands and address unforeseen challenges.
 From tackling threats like climate change and pandemics to promoting diversity and fairness, leaders must navigate a complex landscape affecting organisational success and societal well-being.